2019 Legislative Priorities

-People with disabilities should have opportunities to achieve economic self-sufficiency and access the supports they need to be independent in their homes and communities.
+People with disabilities should have opportunities to achieve economic self-sufficiency.

-- We support changes to Missouri’s MO HealthNet Buy-in (MBI) Program—the Ticket to Work Health Assurance Program—that increase the likelihood that people with disabilities who need to access MO HealthNet can do so and be employed to their greatest capacity.
+- We support changes to the Missouri’s MO HealthNet Buy-in (MBI) Program—the Ticket to Work Health Assurance Program—that increase the likelihood that people with disabilities who need to access MO HealthNet can do so while still being employed to their greatest capacity.

 - We support policies that increase opportunities for people with disabilities to become employed in community settings for at least minimum wage.